solana-foundation/developer-content/content/guides/games/energy-system.md

 ### Calculate energy and show count down

-In the javascript client we can then perform the same logic as in the program to precalculate how much energy the player would have at this point in time and show a countdown timer for the player so that he knows when the next energy will be available:
+In the JavaScript client we can then perform the same logic as in the program to precalculate how much energy the player would have at this point in time and show a countdown timer for the player so that he knows when the next energy will be available: